mchmarny/grunner/README.md

 ## deploy

-Assuming the above `setup` has been configured, you can now deploy the private GitHub Runner:
+Assuming you completed the above `setup`, you can now `apply` the configuration to deploy your private GitHub runners:

 ```shell
 terraform apply